batuff/Survival/README.md

 The *Survival* code is distributed under terms of the [GNU General Public Licence](https://github.com/batuff/Survival/edit/master/LICENSE)

 ### Reference paper:
 L. Manganaro, G. Russo, F. Bourhaleb, F. Fausti, S. Giordanengo, V. Monaco, R. Sacchi, A. Vignati, R. Cirio and A. Attili.
-"Survival": a simulation toolkit introducing a modular approach for radiobiological evaluations in ion beam therapy.
-Physics in Medicine and Biology 2018. ePub ahead of print. doi: https://doi.org/10.1088/1361-6560/aab697
+"Survival": a simulation toolkit introducing a modular approach for radiobiological evaluations in ion beam therapy. *Physics in Medicine and Biology* **63**(8), 08NT01 (2018). https://doi.org/10.1088/1361-6560/aab697

 ### A selection of papers describing the implemented models
 A detailed description of the implemented models can be found in the following papers: